-Transport Canada has recently issued new rules on how to fly a recreational drone (also called a model aircraft) safely and legally in Canada.
+Transport Canada has recently issued new rules on how to fly a recreational drone safely and legally in Canada.

-If you fly your drone for fun and it weighs more than 250 g and up to 35 kg, you do not need special permission from Transport Canada to fly.
+If you fly your drone for fun and it weighs more than 250 g and up to 35 kg, follow the below rules.

-- higher than 90 m above the ground
+- within 90 m above the ground or lower

-- closer than nine km from the centre of an aerodrome (any airport, heliport, seaplane base or anywhere that aircraft take-off and land)
+- at least 5.5 km from aerodromes (any airport, seaplane base, or areas where aircraft take-off and land)

-- where it could interfere with police or first responders
+- away from areas where it could interfere with police or first responders

-- if you are not within 500 m of your drone
+- within 500 m of yourself or closer

-- if your name, address and telephone number are not clearly marked on your drone
+- only is clearly marked with your name, address and telephone number

 Following the above rules issued by Transport Canada will help keep people, aircraft and property safe.
 If you do not follow these rules, you could face fines of up to $3,000.